ibm-cloud-architecture/refarch-integration/README.md

 * [Contribute to the solution](#contribute)

 ## Target audiences
-* Architects who want to deeply understand how all the components work together, and how to support the non-functional requirements
+* Architects who want to deeply understand how all the components work together, and how to support the non-functional requirements.
 * Developers who want to understand best practices for implementation, logging, devops, testing.
-* Project managers to understand all the artifacts to be included in an hybrid integration solution
+* Project managers to understand all the artifacts to be included in an hybrid integration solution.

 ## What you will learn
 By studying this set of projects and articles you will learn: